B2-Kumar/Notes/oops.md

 ```

 ###### Inheritence
 Inheritance is one of the key features of Object-oriented programming in C++.
 It allows us to create a new class (derived class) from an existing class (base class).
 The derived class inherits the features from the base class and can have additional features of its own.
 Inheritance allows us to define a class in terms of another class, which makes it easier to create and maintain an application.
 This also provides an opportunity to reuse the code functionality and fast implementation time.
+It can also override the properties of the parent class.

 > The way constructor is called is opposite the way destructor is called in inheritence.